Within This Page

 - NIOSH 2002-139 Guidance for Protecting Building Environments from Airborne Chemical, Biological, or Radiological Attacks.

-- Risk Management Guidance for Health and Safety under Extraordinary Incidents by ASHRAE Presidential Study Group.
-12 Jan 2002.
-Draft report provides recommendations for owners and managers of existing buildings
+- Risk Management Guidance for Health and Safety under Extraordinary Incidents by ASHRAE.
+2003.
+This report provides guidance for new and existing buildings regarding the protection of air, water and food systems.

 Figure 4 Footnotes